John V. Tucker: Biography

 Born in Cardiff, Wales, he was educated at Bridgend Boys' Grammar School, where he was taught mathematics, logic and computing.
 He read mathematics at University of Warwick (BA in 1973), and studied mathematical logic and the foundations of computing at University of Bristol (MSc in 1974, PhD in 1977).
-He has held posts at Oslo University, the CWI Amsterdam, and at Bristol and Leeds Universities, before returning to Wales as Professor of Computer Science at Swansea University in 1989.
+He has held posts at Oslo University, the CWI Amsterdam, and at Bristol and the University of Leeds, before returning to Wales as Professor of Computer Science at Swansea University in 1989.
 In addition to theoretical computer science, Tucker also lectures on the history of computing and on the history of science and technology and Wales.

 Tucker founded the British Colloquium for Theoretical Computer Science in 1985 and served as its president from its inception until 1992.
 He is a Fellow of the British Computer Society and editor of several international scientific journals and monograph series.
 At Swansea, he has been Head of Computer Science (1994–2008), Head of Physical Sciences (2007–11) and Deputy Pro Vice Chancellor (2011–2019).
 He is Member of Academia Europaea.

 Outside of Computer Science, Tucker has been a Trustee of the Welsh think-tank, the Institute of Welsh Affairs and the chair of the Swansea Bay branch.
 He is also a Trustee of the South Wales Institute of Engineers Educational Trust, and the Gower Society.

 Professor Tucker is married to Dr. T.E.
 Rihll, formerly a Reader in Ancient History at Swansea University.

 In the early 1990s, he began to lobby for a national academy for Wales.
 In 2008 a process to create such an academy began sponsored by the then University of Wales.
 Professor Tucker is a Founding Fellow of the Learned Society of Wales and in July 2010 he was appointed as its inaugural General Secretary, a post he held until May 2017.